In this Article

 - People skills

-According to the U.S. Bureau of Labor Statistics, surgical technologists report earning an average annual salary of $50,110 per year.
+According to the U.S. Bureau of Labor Statistics, surgical technologists report earning a median annual salary of $55,960 per year.
 While this is a good number to consider, keep in mind that potential wages vary by state, work environment, and seniority.
-At the top end of the field, surgical technologists have reported earning more than $67,000 a year.
+This information is based on national data, not school-specific information.
+Conditions in your area may vary.

 Advancing Through Professional Certification